spoddutur/my-notes/solr3.md

 - Documents with lesser tags got higher scores (Doc1, Doc2 and Doc3)
 - Doc4 has Handloom mention in title.
 But title field is longer than tags.
 So, the field-length-norm factor will be lower causing title-match score to be lesser than tags-match score.

+### Conclusion
+Also, I added a tie=1.0 parameter to the DisMax scoring, so that the total relevancy score of any given record will be the sum of contributing field scores, like I expected in the first place.